Hail Mary (Terriers)

 "Hail Mary" is the thirteenth episode and series finale of the American crime comedy-drama television series Terriers.
 The episode was written by series creator Ted Griffin and Nicholas Griffin, and directed by Ted Griffin.
 It was first broadcast on FX in the United States on December 1, 2010.
 Five days after its airing, FX announced the series' cancellation, making the episode the series finale.

 The series is set in Ocean Beach, San Diego and focuses on ex-cop and recovering alcoholic Hank Dolworth (Donal Logue) and his best friend, former criminal Britt Pollack (Michael Raymond-James), who both decide to open an unlicensed private investigation business.
 In the episode, Hank and Britt seek to expose Zeitlin's operations, while Hank is framed for murder.

 According to Nielsen Media Research, the episode was seen by an estimated 0.784 million household viewers and gained a 0.3/1 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances, writing, directing, pacing, and sense of closure.
 Some expressed that, despite the series eventually getting cancelled, the episode worked as a proper series finale.

 Plot

-Britt (Michael Raymond-James) is informed that he will face a two-year sentence for brutally attacking Gavin.
-Warned by Maggie (Jamie Denbo) not to run away, he tries to convince Katie (Laura Allen) to reconcile and flee with him.
-However, she is aware of the attack and hesitates in fleeing with him.
-Britt also learns from Ashley (Elizabeth Chomko) that she saw Zeitlin (Michael Gaston) meeting with Robert Lindus and an unknown woman.

-As authorities round up suspects in the liquor store deaths, Hank (Donal Logue) convinces Mark (Rockmond Dunbar), who was suspended while Reynolds is under investigation, to help him.
-They visit Steph (Karina Logue) at her hospital, discovering that Laura (Alison Elliott) is hiding there, also discovering that her source informed her of a Mexican children's hospital related to Zeitlin.
-Taking her to the station for a testimony, the police arrests Hank; the suspects confessed to the shooting and claimed that Hank hired them to kill Jason.
-Hank talks with Gretchen (Kimberly Quinn), claiming he is innocent.
-Gretchen believes him, telling him to defend himself.
+Britt’s (Michael Raymond-James) tech friends sweep Hank’s (Donal Logue) home and car, finding multiple listening bugs that compromised his and Laura’s (Alison Elliott) investigation.
+Britt learns he must serve a two-year sentence for his assault of Gavin and is warned by Maggie (Jamie Denbo) not to run away.